Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: Approximation Algorithm for Concave Functions

-Next, we give a simple example that shows our analysis of Algorithm 1 is nearly tight. \begin{theorem} There exists an instance of AA where Algorithm 1 achieves $\frac{5}{6} > 0.833$ times the optimal total utility. \end{theorem} \begin{proof} Consider 3 threads, and 2 servers each with one (divisible) unit of resource.
+Next, we give a simple example that shows our analysis of Algorithm 1 is nearly tight. \begin{theorem} There exists an instance of AA where Algorithm 1 achieves $\frac{5}{6} > 0.833$ times the optimal total utility. \end{theorem} \begin{proof} Consider 3 threads, and 2 servers each with 10 units of resource.
 Let

-Also, let $f_2(x) = x$.
-Suppose the first two threads both have utility functions $f_1$, and third thread has utility function $f_2$.
-The super-optimal allocation is $[\hat{c}_1, \hat{c}_2, \hat{c}_3] = [\frac{1}{2}, \frac{1}{2}, 1]$.
-Algorithm 1 may assign threads 1 and 2 to different servers, with $\frac{1}{2}$ resource each, then assign thread 3 to server 1 with $\frac{1}{2}$ resource.
+Also, let $f_2(x) = \frac{1}{10}x$.
+Suppose the first two threads both have utility functions $f_1$, and the third thread has utility function $f_2$.
+The super-optimal allocation is $[\hat{c}_1, \hat{c}_2, \hat{c}_3] = [5, 5, 10]$.
+Algorithm 1 may assign threads 1 and 2 to different servers, with $5$ units of resource each, then assign thread 3 to server 1 with $5$ units of resource.
 This has a total utility of $2 \frac{1}{2}$.
 On the other hand, the optimal assignment is to put threads 1 and 2 on server 1 and thread 3 on server 2.
-This has a utility of 3. \end{proof}
+This has a utility of 3.
+Thus, the ratio between the total utility achieved by Algorithm 1 and the optimal utility is $\frac{5}{6}>0.833$.
+Hence, the theorem is proved. \end{proof}

 Lastly, we analyze Algorithm 1's time complexity. \begin{theorem} Algorithm 1 runs in $O(mn^2 + n (\log mC)^2)$ time. \end{theorem} \begin{proof} Computing the super-optimal allocation takes $O(n (\log mC)^2)$ time using the algorithm in \cite{Galil}.
-Then the algorithm runs $n$ loops, where in each loop it computes the set $U$ with $O(mn)$ elements.
+Then the algorithm runs $n$ loop iterations, where in each iteration it computes the set $U$ with $O(mn)$ elements.
 Thus, the theorem follows. \end{proof}